Last Updated on by Jeremy

 In fact, I think I will.

-This post is meant to be commentary on one person's perspective into Bitcoin's value.
+This post is meant to be a commentary on one person's perspective into Bitcoin's value.
 I have no monetary interests in crypto and this is not meant to be investment advice in the slightest.
 I could be right.
 I could be wrong.
-Either way, I'll be interested in seeing how this one plays out from the sidelines until I actually see true value and, more importantly, industry utilization to back-up said value.
-If I miss the boat on becoming a millionaire from crypto I won't care, because from my perspective that boat sailed away four years ago.
-I'll go enjoy that $10,000 vacation anyway and be all the richer for it in the end.
+Either way, I'll be interested in seeing how this one plays out from the sidelines until I actually see the true value beyond the current fad.